 - Tree Stands and Ground Blinds: Look at rusted parts, broken parts, or sections that are moving erratically.

-- Knives and Tools: Blades will sharpen and joints will be lubricated for easy operation.
+- Knives and Tools: Blades will be sharpened, and joints will be lubricated for easy operation.

 How to Do It